The Global Presence of the Royal Order of Scotland

 The Royal Order of Scotland is a global Order and the Grand Lodge has established many Provincial Grand Lodges throughout the world so that members can be admitted into the Order wherever they may be.

 When Grand Lodge established itself in the UK in the mid-eighteenth century, the Order expanded its presence in Holland, Virginia in the USA, France, Italy and Belgium.
 However, the Order’s initial expansion receded almost as quickly as it had grown.

 The Grand Lodge standardised its approach and Charters are now issued to all legitimate Provincial Grand Lodges and report directly into the Grand Lodge of the Royal Order of Scotland.
 The oldest existing province is the Provincial Grand Lodge of Sweden which was Chartered in 1852.
-The number of provinces is steadily growing and our latest is the Provincial Grand Lodge of Preussen, Erected and Consecrated in Berlin on 7 March 2020.
+The number of provinces is steadily growing and our latest is the Provincial Grand Lodge of West Finland, Erected and Consecrated in Turku on 23 April 2022.

 Provincial Grand Lodges

-The Province is headed and chaired by a Provincial Grand Master appointed by Grand Lodge and he will generally serve in that office for five years or so.
+A province is headed and chaired by a Provincial Grand Master, appointed by Grand Lodge, and will serve in that office for five years or so.